seffradev/ehd500/docs/paper/thesis.typ

 @leissner-about.
 The company was not originally in telecommunications but pivoted to an Internet Service Provider (ISP) role in 1996 with the founding of the sister company Götalandsnätet AB.

 In 2001 Leissner started offering telecommunication systems and has since extended to mobile platforms.
-These mobile platforms are, for example, complete virtual mobile core infrastructure such as Packet Delivery Network Gateways (PGW:s), Short Message Service Centers (SMSC:s) and Home Subscriber Servers (HSS:s) @leissner-mobile-core.
+These mobile platforms are, for example, a complete virtual mobile core infrastructure such as Packet Delivery Network Gateways (PGW), Short Message Service Centers (SMSC) and Home Subscriber Servers (HSS)
+@leissner-mobile-core.

-After a partnership with Hi3G @leissner-about, Leissner became a Mobile Virtual Network Enabler (MVNE) and in their product catalogue, they sell SIM to the Mobile Virtual Network Operators (MVNO).
-The aforementioned SIM:s is equipped with a digital profile compatible with their systems.
+After entering a partnership with Hi3G @leissner-about, Leissner became a Mobile Virtual Network Enabler (MVNE) and sell SIM as part of their product catalogue to Mobile Virtual Network Operators (MVNO).

+The aforementioned SIM are equipped with a digital profile compatible with their systems.
 These digital profiles are preset file structures and contents containing information such as the International Mobile Subscriber Identifier (IMSI), Service Provider